MSU-Denver-ACM/MSU-Denver-ACM.github.io/index.md

-## What is the Association for Computing Machinery?
+## The Association for Computing Machinery at MSU Denver

 The ACM is a professional organization that brings together computing educators, researchers, and professionals to inspire dialogue, share